Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Background

-\begin{itemize} \item \textbf{Environment.} The environment of DRL is the fundamental setting that provides basic information from exogenous dynamics. \item \textbf{Agent.} The agent in the RL is supposed to provide actions and interact with the entire environment.
+\begin{itemize} \item \textbf{Environment.} \zong{The environment of DRL is the fundamental setting that provides basic information from exogeneous dynamics.
+It refers to the external system with which agents interact.
+The other components below can also be regarded as the sub-aspects of the environment.} \item \textbf{Agent.} The RL agent is supposed to provide actions and interact with the entire environment.
 There could be even more than one agent, which further forms the multi-agent RL setting. \item \textbf{State.} $S$ is the set of all environmental states.
 By modeling the planning task as an MDP as the prior, the state of the agent, $s_{t}\in S$, at decision step $t$ describes the latest situation.
 The state of the agent serves as the endogenous feature that influences the decision making. \item \textbf{Action.} $A$ is the set of executable actions of the agent.
 The action, $a_{t}$ is the way that agents interact with the environment at decision step $t$.
-Any action could influence the current state of the agent. \item \textbf{Reward.} $f: S\times A\rightarrow R$ is the reward function.
+Any action could influence the current state. \item \textbf{Reward.} $f: S\times A\rightarrow R$ is the reward function.
 By continuously carrying out actions to change states, the agent will finally obtain the corresponding reward, $r_{t}\sim f(s_{t},a_{t})$ that is related to the task which is obtained by the agent performing the action $a_{t}$ in the state $s_{t}$ at decision step $t$.
 With $R$ as the task signal, the entire training process of RL is to obtain a high reward, which represents how successful the agent is in completing the given task. \item \textbf{Transition.} $p:S\times A \times S \rightarrow [0,1] $ is the state transition probability distribution function. $s_{t+1} \times p(s_{t},a_{t})$ represents the probability that the agent performs the action at in the state $s_{t}$ and transits to the next state $s_{t+1}$. \end{itemize}

 In RL, policy $\pi:S \rightarrow A$ is a mapping from state space to action space.
 It means that the agent selects an action with state $s_{t}$, executes the action $a_{t}$ and transits to the next state $s_{t+1}$ with probability $p(s_{t},a_{t})$, and receives the reward $r_{t}$ from environmental feedback at the same time.
 Assuming that the immediate reward obtained at each time step in the future must be multiplied by a discount factor $\gamma$.
 From the time $t$ to the end of the episode at time $T$, the cumulative reward is defined as $R_{t}=\sum_{t^{'}=t}^{T} \gamma ^{t^{'}-t}r_{t^{'}}$, where $\gamma \in [0,1]$, which is used to weigh the impact of future rewards.